Claholla/claholla/README.md

 Hello,

 I'm Clay, and I'm a Full-Stack Web Developer, recent bootcamp graduate, and trained designer.
-I enjoy designing beautiful, functional applications on the front end, as well as digging into server side code on the back end.
+I enjoy designing beautiful, functional full-stack applications of all kinds.

 My portfolio and work samples can be found in my pinned repositories below.